TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-backuprestore.md

 # Requesting backups to test disaster recovery

-Azure Cosmos DB automatically backs up data to guard against regional failures or accidental deletion.
-If you're requesting backup to test disaster recovery, please enable a second geo-replicated region which would provide the option for manual or automatic failover.
-Please review [Distribute data globally](https://docs.microsoft.com/azure/cosmos-db/distribute-data-globally).
+Azure Cosmos DB automatically backs up your data to guard against regional failures or accidental deletion.
+If you're requesting a backup to test disaster recovery, please enable a second geo-replicated region which would provide the option for manual or automatic failover.
+Please review [Distribute data globally](https://docs.microsoft.com/azure/cosmos-db/distribute-data-globally) document.

-Please continue to file a support ticket if you need help restoring an accidentally deleted account, database, collection or document.
+Please continue to file a support ticket if you need help to restore an accidentally deleted account, database, collection or document.

 ## **Recommended documents**